MicrosoftDocs/visualstudio-docs/docs/extensibility/internals/how-to-expose-lists-of-symbols-provided-by-the-library-to-the-object-manager.md

 >
 >  For native code symbol provider implementation, use the <xref:Microsoft.VisualStudio.Shell.Interop.IVsObjectList2> interface.

-## Providing Lists of Symbols to the Object Manager

-#### To provide lists of symbols to the object manager
+## To provide lists of symbols to the object manager

 1. Get the number of items in the list of symbols by implementing the <xref:Microsoft.VisualStudio.Shell.Interop.IVsSimpleObjectList2.GetItemCount%2A> method.
 The following example demonstrates how the object manager obtains the information on the number of items in the list.